-Getting rid of weeds & preventing them is easier than you think.
+Stopping weeds in your garden is easier than you think.

 Don't be overwhelmed by all the different advice you read.

-Here, at Good Grow my team and I breakdown the all complex weed control advice and information out there and give you the stuff that actually works!
+Here, at Good Grow my team and I breakdown the all complex advice and information out there and give you the stuff that actually works!

-This beginners guide is the perfect place to start for anyone looking to eliminate their weeds or prevent them from growing.
+This beginners guide is the perfect place to start for anyone looking to stop their weeds wherever they may be growing.

 In short Good Grow is for those who want to :